mcruncher/worshipsongs-android/README.md

 Q. I still couldn't find the song.
 I bet it's not there in your database.
 What now?
 </h4>
 <p>
-You can create a new issue at our <a href="https://github.com/crunchersaspire/worshipsongs-db">Github project</a>.
+You can create a new issue at our <a href="https://github.com/crunchersaspire/worshipsongs-db-dev/issues">Github project for the songs database</a>.
 Worship Songs is an open source project.
 Anyone interested can contribute song lyrics.
 If you are interested, please let us know.
 </p>

 <h4>